There is a fair amount of research that shows you have, at most, five seconds to convince someone to stay on your website from when they first arrive.

 Instead, in those first five seconds you want to focus on them: on your potential customer and how you can solve their problem.

 Your website visitor started looking on the web for a reason: they have a problem to solve.
-If they that you can solve that problem you have a much better chance of keeping them on your site and converting into a customer.
+If they think that you can solve that problem you have a much better chance of keeping them on your site and converting into a customer.

 So how do you focus your website message on the visitor?
 Here are three ways: